superhasduper/triforce-wireless-charger/README.md

 # triforce-wireless-charger
-it is an add-on for a welkin wireless charger to make it look like a legend of Zelda triforce
+it is an add-on for a belkin wireless charger to make it look like a legend of Zelda triforce